 Table of Contents

-This article describes how to use AWS PrivateLink to create a secure connection between an AWS VPC and a Heroku Postgres database running in a Private Space.
+This article describes how to use AWS PrivateLink to create a secure connection between an AWS VPC and a Heroku Postgres database running in a Private Space or a Shield Private Space.
 This process involves three high-level steps:

-- Creating an Endpoint Service on your private Heroku Postgres database
+- Creating an Endpoint Service on your Heroku Postgres database

 - Creating an Endpoint Network Interface in your AWS VPC